apache/trafficserver/doc/admin/configuration-files/records.config.en.rst

 HTTP Engine
 ===========

-.. _proxy.config.http.server_ports:

-:Name: proxy.config.http.server_ports
-:Type: STRING
-:Default: ``8080``
+.. ts:confvar:: CONFIG proxy.config.http.server_ports STRING 8080

-:Description: Ports used for proxying HTTP traffic.
+   Ports used for proxying HTTP traffic.

 This is a list, separated by space or comma, of :index:`port descriptors`.
 Each descriptor is a sequence of keywords and values separated by colons.
 Not all keywords have values, those that do are specifically noted.
 Keywords with values can have an optional '=' character separating the keyword and value.
 The case of keywords is ignored.
 The order of keywords is irrelevant but unspecified results may occur if incompatible options are used (noted below).
 Options without values are idempotent.
 Options with values use the last (right most) value specified, except for ``ip-out`` as detailed later.